-As patient needs have evolved, so have the ways you are able to help.
-Gulf Coast Regional Blood Center is excited to introduce an updated Commit for Life program that reflects the changing daily needs of patients and ensures donors are recognized for giving the most essential blood components - helping area patients receive the donations they need!
+As patient needs have evolved, so have the ways that blood donors are able to help.
+The Commit for Life program was updated in late 2015 to reflect the changing daily needs of patients.
+The new program ensures donors are recognized for giving the most essential blood components - helping area patients receive the donations they need!